Find an Ativan addiction treatment and rehab program that matches your recovery goals.

 Ativan Addiction Treatment Programs at Lighthouse Recovery Institute

 Individuals seeking treatment for Ativan addictions often need drug treatment and clinical care for underlying anxiety disorders, which can fuel benzodiazepine dependence.
 At Lighthouse Recovery Institute, we are proud to offer dual diagnosis care for patients suffering from substance use disorder and mental health conditions, such as anxiety.
-We offer individual and group therapy, DBT and CBT, medication management and psychiatric services, as well as many auxiliary services such as brain mapping and gym access to effectively treat addiction and anxiety.
-For those who need long-term solutions for anxiety, we have individualized treatment not only for addiction but the factors that may have contributed to drug dependence.
+We offer medication management and psychiatric services and many auxiliary services such as brain mapping and gym access to effectively treat addiction and anxiety.

 After completing medical detox, patients seeking help for Ativan addiction enroll in this highly-structured program to begin addressing core issues related to substance use and recovery.

 Ativan & Addiction

 Long-term use of Ativan and other benzodiazepines often leads to addiction.
 Over time the brain and body become accustomed to the effects of the drug; physical and emotional dependence can form.
 People who use Ativan over a more extended period, even when under prescription, run the risk of becoming addicted.
 Ativan addiction can lead to even more severe anxiety than the user initially experienced, memory impairment, loss of coordination, disrupted sleep patterns, depression, loss of motivation, sexual dysfunction, and difficulty with relationships and daily life.

 Ativan withdrawal symptoms are also a risk of long-term use.
 When someone dependent on Ativan ceases using the drug suddenly, they can experience severe and even fatal symptoms.
 Withdrawal symptoms from Ativan include anxiety, depression, headaches, dizziness, vertigo, memory loss, confusion, sweating, delirium, and seizures.
 Acute Ativan withdrawal can be fatal for users due to the high risk of seizure activity during benzodiazepine withdrawal.
 This process can last for up to two weeks, with mild symptoms such as memory impairment or headaches lasting months in some cases.